cloud-gov/cg-site/_docs/compliance/cisa-directives.md

 Status: The cloud.gov system has no instances of Microsoft Exchange on-premises.
 We are fully compliant with ED-21-02.

-## CISA Emergency Directive 21-01: Mitigate SolarWinds Orion Code Compromise
+## CISA Emergency Directive 21-01: Mitigate SolarWinds Orion Code Compromise: Not impacted

 On December 13, 2020, the DHS Cybersecurity and Infrastructure Security Agency (CISA) published [Emergency Directive 21-01, “Mitigate SolarWinds Orion Code Compromise”](https://cyber.dhs.gov/ed/21-01/).